CM4all/beng-proxy/doc/translation.rst

   path.
 This is private to the namespace and is deleted when the process exits.

+- ``MOUNT_NAMED_TMPFS`` mounts a new (user-writable) ``tmpfs`` on the given path that can be shared across processes.
+The payload is the name of the tmpfs source directory and the target directory (absolute path within the new root), separated by a null byte.
+The ``tmpfs`` will be deleted if it is not used for a certain amount of time.

 - ``MOUNT_EMPTY`` mounts a new (read-only) ``tmpfs`` on the given path.
 Inside this filesystem, mount points will be created automatically.
 Other than that, it can be used to hide parts of an